NREL/GANISP/BruteForce/README.md

 `python main.py inputKSFrontBack` : Runs the brute force realizations of the KSE forward for half od the time and backward for the second half.
 Regularized using [Regularization of the backward-in-time Kuramoto–Sivashinsky equation](https://www.sciencedirect.com/science/article/pii/S0377042709008498)

+## Parallelization

+The code runs multiple independent realizations and is therefore embarassingly parallel.
+An MPI-parallelization procedure is implemented across realizations.

 ## Unit test